Arabian-vACC/library/docs/aerodrome/al-ain/air.md

 !!! example
     **Controller:** ABY78N, Go around, I say again, go around, acknowledge.

-Once aircraft are observed to be safely climbing away, they shall be handed off to departure control.
+Once aircraft are observed to be safely climbing away, they shall be handed off to the appropriate Radar Controller (Abu Dhabi Radar East).

 !!! example
-    **Controller:** ABY78N, Climb to 3000ft via standard missed approach, contact Ras Al Khaimah Approach Radar 124.000.
+    **Controller:** ABY78N, Climb to 3000ft via standard missed approach, contact Abu Dhabi Radar East 133.550.

 ### 4.4.3 Arrival taxi procedures
 In addition to the entry/exits to the runway at either end at A and E, there are entry/exits at B, C and D however as mentioned in 3.2.5, Code F aircraft must only exit the runway at A and E